Hajarbany/streaming-03-rabbitmq/README.md

 1. Read v1_listen_for_messages.py (and the tutorial)
 1. Run the file.

 You'll need to fix an error in the program to get it to run.

+error is fixed

 Once it runs successfully, will it terminate on its own?
 How do you know?

+ It will continue running

 As long as the process is running, we cannot use this terminal for other commands.

 ## Task 8.
 Open a New Terminal / Emit More Messages

 1. Open a new terminal window.
 1. Use this new window to run emit_message.py again.
 1. Watch the listing terminal - what do you see?
-A second message?
+A second message? no, i see the same "hello world" message

 Sending the same message each time is kind of boring.
 This time:

 1. Where is the message defined?
-How can you change it?
+How can you change it? in ch.queue_declare and ch.basic_publish and print, we can change it by changing the words and the message after the print command.
 1. Modify emit_message.py to emit a different message.
 1. Execute the updated emit_message.py.
 1. Watch what happens in the listening terminal.